caspersg/last-motion.nvim/README.md

-        -- with just next and prev, those keys should behave as normal -- as they will be replaced with new keymaps, that just call those keys and remember the motion -- There is no reason to have new keymaps for such basic motions.
-        { next = "w", prev = "b" },
+        -- with just next and prev, those keys should behave as normal -- as they will be replaced with new keymaps, that just call those keys and remember the motion { next = "w", prev = "b" },
         { next = "W", prev = "B" },
         { next = "}", prev = "{" },
         { next = ")", prev = "(" },
         { next = "e", prev = "ge" },
         { next = "E", prev = "gE" },
+        { next = "h", prev = "l" },
+        { next = "j", prev = "k" },

-        -- next_key and prev_key: can process control keys too
-        { next = "<C-d>", prev = "<C-u>" },
+        -- next and prev can process control keys too { next = "<C-d>", prev = "<C-u>" },
         { next = "<C-f>", prev = "<C-b>" },
         { next = "<C-i>", prev = "<C-o>" },

-        -- character motions probably aren't very useful { next = "h", prev = "l" },
-        { next = "j", prev = "k" },

         -- these ones only go back and forth between two positions, so pretty pointless { next = "g_", prev = "^" },
         { next = "$", prev = "0" },
         { next = "G", prev = "gg" },

-        -- next_key and prev_key: when there's existing keys to override -- default keymaps are with [ and ] prefixes, as that's an established pattern in neovim -- New keymaps are added to be more consistent {
+        -- use next_key and prev_key when there's existing keys to override -- new keymaps are with [ and ] prefixes, inspired by vim-unimpaired -- desc is to work with which-key
+        {
             desc = "fo[l]d",
             next = "]l",